 Zoho Show includes pre-built themes that can make it faster to create presentations.
 Presentations can be shared with others and they can be embedded in blogs and websites.
 Zoho Show is free for personal use.

 Mindflash is geared towards training materials and working with your existing presentations and training files (PowerPoint, video, Word, or PDFs).
 Mindflash converts them into an online course that you can share with anyone that you are training.
-A free account is available for those that have 10 trainees or fewer, and paid plans start at $79 per month.
+Paid plans start at $149 per month.